-Neither sitting nor standing for too long are good for your health.
-Prolonged sitting or standing can lead to static postures, which has been shown to be a risk factor for the development of musculoskeletal disorders.
-Having a combination of two will lead to ideal health outcomes.
+Neither sitting nor standing for too long is good for your health.
+Prolonged sitting or standing can lead to static postures, which have been shown to be a risk factor for the development of musculoskeletal disorders.
+Having a combination of the two will lead to ideal health outcomes.